kevinslin/seed-tldr/vault/common.hostess.md

 > An idempotent command-line utility for managing the `/etc/hosts` file.
 > More information: <https://github.com/cbednarski/hostess>.

-- List domains, target ips and on/off status:
+- List domains, target IP addresses and on/off status:

 `hostess list`